m0nm/nextjs-eccommerce/README.md

 - I should've configured NextAuth at the very beginning stage of my project, Back before i used a global state to maintain the user state, It was pretty inefficient and introduced many bugs.
 Trying to integrate it with NextAuth was a nightmare i had to re-write the project from the ground up!

 - I have now more familiarity working with git.
-Creating a branch for a feature i want to implement and then merging it to the `main` branch was a time and mental health saver!
+Creating a branch for a feature i want to implement and then merging it to the `main` branch was a time saver!
+Although i should've squash the commits before merging them.